yiwaki/sudoku_rust/README.md

 # sudoku_rust

-Python module to solve Sudoku puzzle.
+A program to solve Sudoku made with Rust (python module).

 For more information on Sudoku, see [Wikipedia](https://en.wikipedia.org/wiki/Sudoku).

 ## Install Maturin